jixuni/web_scrape/README.md

 # web_scrape

-Still work in progres.
+Work in progres.
 This app I created to learn more about web scraping and and es6 syntax.
 This web scraping app will scrape all the url job listing on a craiglist page and then run another scrape on every single url it scrape and grabs the data from those urls.

 ## Getting Started